cobrateam/splinter/docs/contribute/setting-up-your-development-environment.rst

 **Note:** You will need ``sudo`` only if you aren't using virtualenv (which means you're a really bad guy - *no donuts for you*).

+Also make sure you have properly configured you :doc:`Chrome driver </drivers/chrome>`.